PuruVJ/puruvjdev2/src/blog/get-to-know-typescript--using-typescript-without-typescript.md

 # Why is this so long? 🤔

 This article is around 20 minutes long.
-The reason it's so long is because it delves into why you should consider this approach, and has explanations for a lot of broad topics
+The reason it's so long is because it delves deep into why you should consider this approach, and has explanations for a lot of broad topics.

 With that out of the way, let's begin.